huzecong/nnlib/docs/utils.rst

 NER
 ---

-The :mod:`ner` module includes utilities for the task of Named Entity Recognition.
+The ``ner`` module includes utilities for the task of Named Entity Recognition.

 .. autofunction:: bieso2bio
 .. autofunction:: bio2bieso